hughescoin/cb-commerce-frames/README.md

 > [!TIP]
 > Be sure to set your [deposit address](https://beta.commerce.coinbase.com/settings/deposits) in the Coinbase Commerce merchant dashboard to avoid charge creation failures.

-2. A custom domain.
-Optionally, create a vercel [account](https://vercel.com/signup) for easy deployment and testing
+2. You will need a custom domain.
+This guide will use a vercel [account](https://vercel.com/signup) for easy deployment and testing.

 > [!IMPORTANT]
 > Warpcast requires your Frame to be a `https://` URL